-Making a smear: Roll the cotton swab, containing the exudate, across the glass slide before placing it in the transport media.
+Making a smear: Roll the cotton swab containing the exudate across the glass slide before placing the swab in transport media.

 Stuart transport medium used for swabs is generally more liquid than that used for scrapings.
 Different laboratories vary slightly in their formulations of transport media, so contact your laboratory to determine the preferred specifications for sample transport.